-According to 616(a)(1)(c)(i) and 300.600(a) of the Individuals with Disabilities Education Act of 2004 (IDEA 2004), States are required to make "Determinations" under 616(d) on the performance of Local Education Agencies with regard to the provision of special education and related services.
+ISBE selects local education agencies (LEAs) for tiered monitoring and support by identifying potential risk through the LEA Determinations process.
+According to 616(a)(1)(c)(i) and 300.600(a) of the Individuals with Disabilities Education Act of 2004 (IDEA 2004), States are required to make "Determinations" under 616(d) on the performance of LEAs regarding the provision of special education and related services.

 Additional information on the LEA Determination process, technical assistance tools, tips and resources can be found below.